Óscar Romero: Popular radio sermons

 By the time of his death, Romero had gained an enormous following among Salvadorans.
 He did this largely through broadcasting his weekly sermons across El Salvador on the church's station, YSAX, "except when it was bombed off the air."
 In these sermons, he listed disappearances, tortures, murders, and much more each Sunday.
-This was followed by an hour-long speech on radio the following day.
+This was followed by an hour-long speech on the radio the following day.
 On the importance of these broadcasts, one writer noted that "the archbishop's Sunday sermon was the main source in El Salvador about what was happening.
 It was estimated to have the largest listenership of any programme in the country."
 According to listener surveys, 73% of the rural population and 47% of the urban listened regularly.
 Similarly, his diocesan weekly paper Orientación carried lists of cases of torture and repression every week.

 Theology

 According to Jesús Delgado, his biographer and postulator of the cause for his canonization, Romero agreed with the Catholic vision of liberation theology and not with the materialist vision: "A journalist once asked him: 'Do you agree with Liberation Theology' And Romero answered: "Yes, of course.
 However, there are two theologies of liberation.
 One is that which sees liberation only as material liberation.
 The other is that of Paul VI.
 I am with Paul VI."
-Delgado said that Romero did not read the books on liberation theology which he received, and he gave the lowest priority to liberation theology among the topics that he studied.
+However, Romero had a close connection with a prominent and controversial liberation theologian Jon Sobrino.
+Romero greatly admired a minor figure in liberation theology, bishop of Argentina Eduardo Pironio, whom he called "a holy bishop" and "a great friend".
+While Pironio was often criticized as a 'communist' and Romero was even given a book criticizing the bishop, titled "Pironio, Pyromaniac", he dismissed this criticism and referred to Pironio as "a great promoter of authentic liberation in Latin America".
+In 1977, Romero "adopted an outspoken stance in favor of ‘‘liberation theology’’".

+In one of his homilies, Romero stated that he studied liberation theology through Pironio; the theology of Pironio endorsed liberation of the poor and marginalized through a social revolution, but also highlighted that the Church could never be separated from the process and that liberation must not be reduced to 'mere activism or to structural changes', because the liberations must also be 'reformed by the Spirit'.
+Michael E. Lee wrote that while Romero did adhere to liberation theology, it was often underplayed during the period of when liberation theology was looked at with suspicion by the Vatican: "Romero can be seen as an exemplar of liberation theology.
+His homilies and writings show him reflecting extensively on the theme of liberation, and his assassination is a result of his untiring advocacy for justice in his divided land.
+Why would some fear this idea or find it difficult to accept?
+Sadly, the very way that liberation theologies have been treated in Vatican documents provides the clue."